-Double-ball valve dry-disconnects give the coupler double shut-off reliability, which allows them to deliver the industry's lowest product-loss rates.
+- ✓ Double-Ball-Valve Dry Disconnects: This design gives the coupler double-shutoff reliability, which allows them to deliver the industry's lowest product-loss rates.
 Integrated interlocks help eliminate unintentional disconnects that can threaten worker safety and damage the environment.
-The coupler's unrestricted flow path creates no turbulence during product transfer for full-flow optimisation.

-Quick-connect dry-disconnects are extremely user-friendly due to quick, easy connection capabilities and also deliver minimal product loss at disconnection.
+The coupler's unrestricted flow path creates no turbulence during product transfer for full-flow optimisation. - Quick-Connect Dry Disconnects: These couplers are extremely user-friendly due to quick, easy connection capabilities while also delivering minimal product loss at disconnection.
 They have also been designed to be interchangeable with other dry-disconnect models.
-Optional keyed couplings minimise the risk of product cross-contamination occurring when the same transport vessels are used to ship different chemicals.
+Optional keyed couplings minimize the risk of product crosscontamination occurring when the same transport vessels are used to ship different chemicals.